-Why is Lord Hanuman considered an incarnation of Lord Shiva?
+Is Lord Hanuman an incarnation of Shiva?

-It is common knowledge that Lord Hanuman was completely dedicated to Lord Rama.
-He is the son of Anjana and Kesari and was bestowed with a blessing from the god of the wind, Vayu.
-Hanuman is held in high regard due to the devotion that he showed to Lord Rama.
+Hanuman is held in high regard due to his devotion to Lord Rama.
 It is believed that Hanuman is an Avatar of Rudra, also known as Lord Shiva.
-In a number of different written accounts, he is referred to as a reincarnation of Lord Shiva.
+In several written accounts, he is referred to as a reincarnation of Lord Shiva.

-After Vishnu agreed to take on a human form in order to vanquish Ravana, Brahma reasoned that he would require assistance, so he pleaded with Shiva to also become an avatar.
-This happened after Vishnu agreed to take on a human form in order to vanquish Ravana.
 Hanuman was the son of the wind god Vayu and the apsara Anjana.
 Hanuman was cursed by Durvasa Rishi to have a human birth as a Vanara princess.
-Shiva took the decision to take on the shape of Hanuman.
+Shiva decided to take on the shape of Hanuman.
 Hanuman was the son of Vayu and Anjana.

 In the same way that Rama was unaware that he was an incarnation of Vishnu, Hanuman was unaware that he was an incarnation of Lord Shiva.